Pickleball Gear

 Who it suits

-This paddle is suitable for any player above beginner level who wants to focus on their control game and touch shots.
-New beginners will find it too unforgiving, and power players will find it lacking drive.
+This paddle is suitable for any player from beginner level up who wants to focus on their control game and touch shots but doesn't want to spend over $100.

 Features